 Conversely, a credit card’s purchase APR is different from the balance transfer APR because it applies only to new purchases you make.

-Discover currently offers two versions of its popular Discover it® Credit Card.
+Discover offers two versions of its popular Discover it® Credit Card.
 Both feature the same excellent cashback program and other benefits.
 The only difference between the two cards is the duration of the intro APR on purchases and balance transfers.

 When to take a 0 percent intro APR on both purchases and transfers